superstar1205/smileright/README.md

 # SmileLight
-I worked for smilelight company with Mr.Steve Brown who smilelight.com.au company funder and director.
+I worked for smilelight company and it's dentis website and build by angular and Node.

 # how to run the app
 - first u need to install nodejs v12 , download it from the [link](https://nodejs.org/dist/latest-v12.x/).